fatiando/pooch/doc/usage.rst

     GOODBOY.load_registry(os.path.join(os.path.dirname(__file__), "registry.txt"))

 The ``registry.txt`` file in this case is in the same directory as the ``datasets.py`` module and should be shipped with the package.
-It's contents are:
+Its contents are:

 .. code-block:: none